DellGEOS/AzureStackDocs/02-StorageStack/01-Layers-Below-S2D-Stack/01-StorageDevices/readme.md

 ## Performance results

 From the results below you can see that SATA vs SAS vs NVMe is 590092 vs 738507 vs 1496373 4k 100% read IOPS.
+All measurements were done with VMFleet 2.0 https://github.com/DellGEOS/AzureStackHOLs/tree/main/lab-guides/05-TestPerformanceWithVMFleet

 The difference between SAS and SATA is also 8 vs 4 disks in each node.
 The difference between SAS and NVMe is more than double.